torokmarkwerner/torokmarkwerner.github.io/_posts/2022-07-12-why-yoda-speaks-like-that.md

 <p>If used for the right purposes, inversion is truly a wonderful device, and it serves its master well just as a lightsabre does the Jedi.
 Both of these structures are about putting emphasis on the elements of a sentence.
 Consider the sentence that every Padawan wants to hear someday: "You require no more training."
 If Yoda places<i> </i>the object <i>no more training </i>to the front, i.e. he says "No more training do you require.", he puts more emphasis on the fact that it is not more training Luke needs but something else.</p>

-<p>Now again, we know if for a fact that Yoda knows what he's doing.</p>
+<p class="highlighted-text">Now again, we know if for a fact that Yoda knows what he's doing.</p>

 <p>Check out what he means when using an inversion here:</p>